-BEST GREEN TEA IN THE UK 2020- TOP 8 VARIETIES
+BEST GREEN TEA UK- TOP 8 VARIETIES

 Green tea is the palest in colour, generally a subtle shade of light green or yellow.
 The green colour comes primarily from chlorophyll extracted from the green leaves by hot water.
 After the tea leaves are picked, they are lightly processed to prevent some natural changes from taking place.
 Of greatest interest to this narrative is the auto-oxidation catalyzed by natural enzymes present in the freshly plucked leaves.
 If allowed to proceed unchecked, this oxidation would convert the tea progressively to oolong and then black tea.

 Light steaming or gentle heat, however, prevents this oxidation, thereby preserving important natural antioxidants.
 The result is the best green tea.
 The auto-oxidation was originally thought to be caused by microbes and was called fermentation.
 This is now known not to be the case.

 Second, only to water in consumption, green tea is a modern-day cultural icon in China, Japan, and South Korea for its many health benefits.
 This staple of Asian life has spent 2,000 years earning its title as the world’s oldest beverage.
 A delicious cup of hot or iced green tea always starts with high-quality tea.
 Yielding 5o cups of tea per 4 ounces of dry leaves, exquisite green teas are an amazingly affordable luxury.
 Buy your tea from respected retailers or companies that you trust and that specialize in fine teas.
 Avoid inexpensive tea no matter how good a bargain it seems to be—it’s not really a bargain, as it is guaranteed to make a disappointing brew.

 - BEST GREEN TEA UK- TOP 8 VARIETIES